1 October 2019

 Invitation to Attend

-If you have any questions or suggestions for C3DIS 2019, please do not hesitate to contact the team at Conference Design (firstname.lastname@example.org).We look forward to seeing you in Melbourne.
+More information regarding C3DIS 2020 will continue to be released via the website as planning proceeds.
+If you have any questions or suggestions for C3DIS 2020, please do not hesitate to contact the team at Conference Design (firstname.lastname@example.org).We look forward to seeing you in Melbourne.

 Dr John Zic

 For more information about invited speakers, visit the invited speakers page.

 Vivien R. Bonazzi